Check Out the Behind-the-Scenes Moments From Lady Gaga, Alicia Keys & More at the 2019 Grammys: See Their Instagrams & Twitpics

 Did you catch Kelsea Ballerinitaking an early morning flight to make it to Los Angeles in time for the Grammys?
 Or Bebe Rexha getting ready with their glam squad?
 We can hardly wait to see their stunning final looks.

-We are making sure you don't anything from Ryan Seacrest's red carpet preparations on the way to the big show to Zedd showing off his special Grammy watch.
+We are making sure you don't miss anything from Ryan Seacrest's red carpet preparations on the way to the big show to Zedd showing off his special Grammy watch.

 E! has collected all the behind-the-scenes moments from the stars' social media accounts—and will be adding more throughout the evening—so make sure to check out all the snaps below!